A Comprehensive Insurance Guide For Cyclists

 Some insurance providers may have policies that are tailored to riders.
 Such policies may provide coverage for unique risks, such as repairs and replacements in case of accident or theft.

-For instance, rider-owned liability insurance is ideal if you have club membership for cyclists.
+For instance, rider-owned liability insurance is ideal if you have a club membership for cyclists.
 The policy may cover legal defense costs if a lawsuit arises from accidents or injuries during a club-sponsored activity or ride.

 Cycling travel insurance is a tailored policy worth considering as a cyclist.
 If you intend to hire a bike and cycle around, your standard health coverage may provide financial protection should an accident happen.
 However, you’ll need to level up your coverage for anything extreme.
 Most insurance providers may upgrade your coverage depending on the assumed risk level.